 - Control group revenue - If measurement is turned on, this is the sum of all revenue from contacts receiving the benchmark (control group) incentive set by the customer.

 - Messages sent - The sum of all messages sent.

 The Estimated Savings On Incentives widget

 In the Estimated Saving On Incentives widget the following data is displayed:

 - Savings - We calculate this at contact level.
-When a purchase occurs, we compare the price the contact paid to the the price they would have paid had they received the highest possible incentive in that campaign.
-The difference between these two figures is the saving.
+When a purchase occurs, we take the difference between the highest possible incentive in the campaign and the actual purchase price.
+This difference is the saving.
 All savings for a given day are summed up and displayed.